uetuluk/langua-lingua/README.md

-# langua-lingua
+# Langua Lingua Website
-Website of LANGUAGE &amp; LINGUISTICS CLUB AT NYU SHANGHAI
+The source code of the LANGUAGE & LINGUISTICS CLUB AT NYU SHANGHAI